argamas23/Research/README.md

 ## Requirements

 Use Python 3.10 or newer.
-The scripts have been run with Python 3.12-style bytecode in this workspace, but no Python 3.12-only feature is required.

 Python packages: